sapegin/richtypo.js/Readme.md

 };
 ```

-For the complete list of common rules, head on to the [Readme page of the common rule package](https://github.com/sapegin/richtypo.js/packages/richtypo-rules-common).
+For the complete list of common rules, check out the [Readme page of the common rule package](https://github.com/sapegin/richtypo.js/packages/richtypo-rules-common).

 #### Testing

-Don't forget to test your rules.
-Have a look at the French and English rules to see how tests are built.
+Don’t forget to test your rules.
+Have a look at the [English rules package](https://github.com/sapegin/richtypo.js/packages/richtypo-rules-en) to see how tests are done.

-Have a look at the [French rules package](https://github.com/sapegin/richtypo.js/packages/richtypo-rules-fr) to have a feeling of how it works.
+---

 ## Change log